Blue Team Training for Your SOC Analyst Team

 This pathway launches its users into a day in the life of a Junior Security Analyst as a Triage Specialist.

-The training this pathway consists of includes:
+Our SOC Analyst training pathway consists of includes:

 - Cyber Defense Frameworks - discover frameworks and policies that help establish a good security posture, learning how organisations use these in defensive strategies.

 - Cyber Threat Intelligence - learn about identifying and using available security knowledge to mitigate and manage potential adversary actions.

 - Network Security & Traffic Analysis - learn the network monitoring practices vital to threat investigations and the core concepts and tools of network traffic investigation and packet analysis.

 - Endpoint Security Monitoring - monitoring activity on workstations is essential, as that’s where adversaries spend the most time trying to achieve their objectives.